-Sarah Leroy: [00:29:22] And with that, do you anticipate any changes?
-So right now, ARS can propagate inland right, and reach Utah, Arizona and affect precipitation there.
+Sarah LeRoy: [00:29:22] And with that, do you anticipate any changes, so right now, ARS can propagate inland right, and reach Utah, Arizona and affect precipitation there.
 Is that expected to change at all in the future?

-Dan Kay: [00:29:40] Oh, that's a, that's a great question.
-Um, the, um, I think the, the forms of, um, Synoptic weather patterns that drives those penetrations, uh, is, is going to continue to exist.
+Dan Cayan: [00:29:40] Oh, that's a, that's a great question.
+Um, the, um, I think the, the forms of, um, synoptic weather patterns that drives those penetrations, uh, is, is going to continue to exist.

 Um, Sasha had [00:30:00] mentioned earlier that a lot of that is, um, is dictated by topographic features where streams of moisture can penetrate, um, through gaps in coastal mountains and so on.
 So, uh, I would anticipate that atmospheric rivers are still going to be a presence in the future.
 And on average, globally, the atmosphere is moister under a warmer climate.

 So, uh, it would be.
-It would be surprising if atmospheric rivers don't continue to affect the interior Western States, but I know it's, Sasha's anxious to offer his thoughts on this.
+It would be surprising if atmospheric rivers don't continue to affect the interior Western States, but I know Sasha's anxious to offer his thoughts on this.
 So I'll let him go ahead.

-Sasha Gerchinov: [00:30:50] Well, I just wanted to say that, uh, Sarah's question is actually, you know, the research project that, [00:31:00] uh, uh, that, uh, we need to look at.
+Sasha Gershunov: [00:30:50] Well, I just wanted to say that, uh, Sarah's question is actually, you know, a research project that, [00:31:00] uh, uh, that, uh, we need to look at.
 It's on our agenda.
 Um, you know, so far the changes that we've described are mostly driven by thermodynamics.
-You know, like Dan just mentioned the warmer atmosphere basically can hold more water and the atmospheric rivers are near saturated windy conditions.
-Basically.
-They, will certainly get wetter.
+You know, like Dan just mentioned the warmer atmosphere basically can hold more water and the atmospheric rivers are near saturated windy conditions, basically, they, will certainly get wetter.

 Um, and, uh, Uh, the way that precipitation is produced from atmospheric rivers, like I mentioned before is, orographic uplift.
-It's when all that moisture hits the mountain range, which in this region our mountain ranges are perfectly aligned to squeeze, uh, moisture out of atmospheric rivers as well.

-Those mountain ranges not going anywhere on these timescales that we're talking about.
+It's when all that moisture hits the mountain range, which in this region our mountain ranges are perfectly aligned to squeeze, uh, moisture out of atmospheric rivers, well those mountain ranges are not going anywhere on these timescales that we're talking about.
 And so atmospheric rivers will [00:32:00] certainly result in more precipitation.
 Um, and, um, So, um, you know, that's thermodynamics, uh, but, uh, the dynamical changes in the circulation that may occur are not nearly as clear from what we've looked at so far.

 Um, a lot of those, you know, it can be different from model to model and so on, but we're developing some tools to assess those dynamical changes in a more robust way.
-Um, but I think what I would like to add, you know, in terms of climate change is that atmospheric rivers are becoming more impactful and bigger contributors to water resources in their region.
+Um, but I think what I would like to add, you know, in terms of climate change is that atmospheric rivers are becoming more impactful and bigger contributors to water resources in the region.

 But at the same time, Uh, they're already warmer storms, uh, and, uh, they're, they're becoming wetter because [00:33:00] they're getting warmer.
 And so that means that there's going to be less snow and more rain associated with them.
 Uh, and, uh, that means a lot of runoff.
 And as Dan said, Um, we're also expecting, you know, more dry years.

 And then the wet years is when we generate the water resource.
-Well, those water resources then to come in these big spurts that are the atmospheric rivers.
-And basically that means that we have to learn um, how did they arrive?
-What are resources from flood water as our colleague Mike Denger would say, uh, so that's, that's really a big challenge for the Southwest, I think.
+Well, those water resources tend to come in these big spurts that are the atmospheric rivers.
+And basically that means that we have to learn um, how to derive water resources from flood water as our colleague Mike Dettinger would say, uh, so that's, that's really a big challenge for the Southwest, I think.